 1. American Shorthair

-The American shorthair cat is known as “America’s breed”.
+The American Shorthair cat is known as “America’s breed”.
 The first cats of this type were brought over from Europe by the early settlers.
-Today, the American shorthair is a family favorite.
-It consistently ranks as on of the 10 most popular cat breeds.
+Today, the American Shorthair is a family favorite.
+It consistently ranks as one of the 10 most popular cat breeds.
 The breed is known to have a very even temperament with a good disposition and above average intelligence.
 Another testament to its calm nature is the shorthair’s ability to get along with other pets and its gentle nature around children.
 A shorthair is considered an ideal pet for a working family with children.
-The American shorthair is the classic emotional support cat breed for being a ESA.
+The American Shorthair is the classic emotional support cat breed for being an ESA.

 3. Maine Coon

 Maine Coon cats are one of the largest of all cat breeds and originated in North America.
 These cats have long been an American favorite and are now becoming one of the most famous cat breeds in the United States, especially in the northern states due to the colder climate.
 These cats are also very active, intelligent and trainable.
 They make good long time family companions and they have the ability to develop a good understanding with their owners.
 They are very affectionate with children and also with other pets.

 Ragdolls are extremely mild-mannered and friendly, and often seek out human companionship, such as following people around the house, sleeping with or laying on their owners.
 This breed is particularly good with children and other pets and is easily trained to learn the same tricks as dogs, such as playing fetch, rolling over and begging.
 Easygoing and loving, ragdoll cats get their name from their tendency to relax and go limp in one’s arms when picked up.
 One of the largest breeds of cats, ragdolls are also one of the most affectionate, often referred to as “puppy cats” because of their dog-like personality.
 Ragdolls were discovered in the 1960s.

 5. American Bobtail